From estimation of quantum probabilities to simulation of quantum circuits: Introduction and summary of main results

 \subsubsection{Efficient outcome estimation: the poly-box.}

+{{}}{A family of binary outcome quantum circuits, where each circuit is indexed by a bit-string, defines a decision problem as follows: Given a bit-string indexing a quantum circuit, decide which of the circuit's two possible outcomes is more likely}\footnote{Technically, one is also promised that the given bit-string will only ever index a circuit where the probability of the two outcomes are bounded away from 50\%.}.

-In Section~\ref{estim}, we consider the question of whether the quantum probability associated with a particular outcome of a quantum circuit can be efficiently estimated.
-We introduce the notion of a \emph{poly-box}, which is a device that computes an additive polynomial precisions estimate of the quantum probability (or marginal probability) associated with a specific outcome of a quantum circuit.
+{{}}{Here, the only quantity relevant to the computation is the probability associated with the binary measurement outcome (decision).
+Hence, in this setting, simulation can be defined in terms of the accuracy to which these probabilities can be estimated.} {{}}{A commonly used notion of simulation known as \emph{strong simulation} requires the ability to estimate Born probabilities extremely accurately.
+In Sec.~\ref{estim}, we will define a much weaker notion of simulation} (\emph{poly-box}\footnote{This notion is similar to a notion introduced by Ref.~\cite{nest2009simulating} where it was (using a terminology inconsistent with the present paper) referred to as weak simulation.}) {{}}{which is a device that computes an additive polynomial precisions estimate of the quantum probability (or marginal probability) associated with a specific outcome of a quantum circuit.}

+We show that families of quantum circuits must admit a poly-box in order to be \esimable. \begin{introthm} If $\mc{C}$ is a family of quantum circuits that does not admit a poly-box algorithm, then $\mc{C}$ is not \esimable. \end{introthm}

+{{}}{We advocate the importance of this notion on the grounds that whether or not some given family of quantum circuits admits a poly-box informs our knowledge of the computational power of that family relative to classical.
+In particular:} \begin{itemize} \item {{}}{if a (possibly non-universal) quantum computer can be efficiently classically simulated in the sense of a poly-box, then such a quantum computer cannot solve decision problems outside of classical} \item {{}}{if a (possibly non-universal) quantum computer cannot be efficiently classically simulated in the sense of a poly-box, then such a quantum computer can solve a sampling problem outside of classical (Thm.~\ref{necessity of polybox})} \end{itemize}

 We give three examples of poly-boxes.
 The first one is an estimator based on Monte Carlo sampling techniques applied to a quasiprobability representation.
-This follows the work of Ref.~\cite{pashayan2015estimating}, where the it was found that the efficiency of this estimator depends on the amount of ``negativity'' in the quasiprobability description of the quantum circuit.
-We then consider the family of circuits \cmany, for which the $n$-qubit input state $\rho$ is an arbitrary product state (with potentially exponential negativity), transformations consist of Clifford unitary gates, and measurements are of $k\leq n$ qubits in the computational basis.
-We present an explicit classical poly-box for \cmany ~in Section~\ref{estim}.
-As a third example, we also outline a construction of a classical poly-box for Instantaneous Quantum Polynomial-time (IQP) circuits $\mc{C}_{\rm IQP}$ based on the work of Ref.~\cite{shepherd2010binary}.
+This follows the work of Ref.~\cite{pashayan2015estimating}, where the it was found that the efficiency of this estimator depends on the amount of ``negativity'' in the quasiprobability description of the quantum circuit. {{}}{As a second example, we} consider the family of circuits \cmany, for which the $n$-qubit input state $\rho$ is an arbitrary product state (with potentially exponential negativity), transformations consist of Clifford unitary gates, and measurements are of $k\leq n$ qubits in the computational basis.
+We present an explicit poly-box for \cmany~in Sec.~\ref{estim}.
+As a third example, we also outline a construction of a poly-box for Instantaneous Quantum Polynomial-time (IQP) circuits \ciqp~based on the work of Ref.~\cite{shepherd2010binary}.